vishi24/beckn-sandbox/USER_GUIDE.md

 <img src="user_guide/images/postman_collection_variable.png" width="700"/>

+## Make changes Sandbox API code

+### Make changes in request of Sandbox API

+To make changes in request, it requires change in request raw JSON body in postman.
+Along with JSON body changes, there is need to change the sandbox changes in request DTOs.
+Please find the list of DTO's for `Ride hailing (ONDC)` at `src/ondc/dto` and for `Public transit (UMTC)` at `src/umtc/dto`.
+Filename in the list as per the request action.
+For example, for search request, DTO file is `src/ondc/dto/search-request.dto.ts`.

-## Make changes in response of Sandbox API
+### Make changes in response of Sandbox API

 The response is mocked in codebase.
 The mocked JSON files are separated in codebase and list of JSON files can be viewed at `src/ondc/response` for ONDC and `src/umtc/response` for UMTC folder.
 For example, in search response you can make changes in file `src/ondc/response/response.search.json` and this will reflect in sandbox search api response.